aka7/riverbed/README.md

-# riverbed stringray TM helpful scripts
+# riverbed stringray traffic manager helpful scripts

 Few scripts I used when I was working with stringray traffic managers and flixbale license controller.
 SSC.